Market Watch: Can Trump win? Will stocks crash? Eight big picks for 2020

 1) Trump gets re-elected

 "There isn't a strong candidate emerging on the Democrat side at this stage,"Taylor says.
-"So simply if the economy continues to have momentum through 2020 then it is likely that Trump is in for four more years."
+"So simply, if the economy continues to have momentum through 2020 then it is likely that Trump is in for four more years."

 2) Interest rates rise as global economy recovers

-Taylor doesn't expect big movements but expect to see a rise at government bond levels, particularly for 10 rates.
+Taylor doesn't expect big movements, but expect to see a rise in government bond levels, particularly for 10-year rates.

-Meanwhile central banks are likely to stay on hold, with no further cuts.
+Meanwhile, central banks are likely to stay on hold, with no further cuts.

-3) Dow Jones Index breaches 30,000 for first time
+3) Dow Jones index breaches 30,000 for first time

 There's enough bullish momentum in current market sentiment to carry through into 2020, Taylor says.

-It was worth remembering that US markets went very close to Bear territory (a lump of more than 20 per cent) late last year, he said.
-So while stocks there climbed to new records in 2019 they have not surged as far on year to date basis as the local NZX-50.
+It's worth remembering that US markets went very close to bear territory (a drop of more than 20 per cent) late last year, he says.
+So while stocks there climbed to records in 2019, they have not surged as far on a year-to-date basis as the local NZX50 index.

-4) UK finally gets a BREXIT deal through
+4) UK finally gets a Brexit deal through

-While this pick was made prior to Boris Johnson's landslide election win, the polls already pointed to good odds for a Brexit resolution in 2020.
+While this pick was made before Boris Johnson's landslide election win, the polls already pointed to good odds for a Brexit resolution in 2020.

 5) Trade war is resolved before the US election